NiranjanKumar001/workflow/README.md

 ## 🎯 About The Project

-Task Manager is a production-ready web application that allows users to manage their daily tasks efficiently.
+WorkFlow is a production-ready web application that allows users to manage their daily tasks efficiently.
 Built with modern technologies and industry best practices, this project demonstrates a complete full-stack development workflow from design to deployment.

 ### Why This Project?